nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ![Command Abstract Class](images/commandClass.png)

 The <code>Command</code> component can:
 - execute based on the command type.

+The individual `Command` classes contains `public static final String` that specifies the keyword, usage and description of that command.
+They may also consist of various possible error messages related to that command.

 Below is a table of command subclasses and their respective command type.
 The different command types extends from the Command class and are all in the command package.
+You may click the specific command under **Command Subclass** to view more information about that command.

 | Command Word | Command Subclass                                      | Intended Outcome                                                   |
 |--------------|-------------------------------------------------------|--------------------------------------------------------------------|